served-with-honor/tmda-website/README.md

 # TMDA Flagship Website ![TMDA-Website](./tmda-imgs/SM-Telemedica-Logo-Final-225x47.png)

 ## Introduction
-Site built on BEM (Block, Element Modifier) model with SASS/SCSS partial files.
+Site built on BEM (Block, Element, Modifier) model with SASS/SCSS partial files.
 The final compiled files to be used in production are in the `dist` directory.

 ## Technologies